svijsv/GHMon/config/README.md

 ## Controllers
+Controllers are used to control external devices by turning GPIO pins on and off.

 There are example controller configurations in `config/templates/controllers.c` and detailed documentation of the structures used to configure the controllers can be found in `src/controllers.h`.
 Configuration consists of filling the